Ashok Leyland: Hinduja Group

 In 2007, the Hinduja Group bought out Iveco's indirect stake in Ashok Leyland.
 The promoter shareholding now stands at 51%.
 Today the company is the flagship of the Hinduja Group, a British-based and Indian originated trans-national conglomerate.

 Ashok Leyland launched India's first electric bus and Euro 6 compliant truck in 2016.

 In June 2020, Ashok Leyland launched its new range of modular trucks, AVTR.

 In September 2020, Ashok Leyland launched the Bada Dost based on its indigenously developed LCV platform called Phoenix.

+In 2024, Ashok Leyland entered into a Memorandum of Understanding (MoU) with the Tamil Nadu government for a Rs 1,200 crore investment.

+On 22 July 2024, Ashok Leyland unveiled its first ever 15-meter, multi-axle bus chassis, the Ashok Leyland Garud, at the M&HCV Expo held at BIEC, Bengaluru.

+Ashok Leyland will operate a plant for the manufacture of electric commercial vehicles in Uttar Pradesh.
+The plant will produce 2,500 vehicles a year, initially, and will gradually increase to 5,000 per year in the next decade.
+This facility will mainly produce electric buses.
+The plant will be launched in 2025.

 Partnerships

-Hino Motors

-During the early 1980s Ashok Leyland entered into a collaboration with Japanese company Hino Motors from whom technology for the H-series engines was sourced.
-Many indigenous versions of the H-series engine were developed with 4 and 6 cylinders, and also conforming to BS2, BS3 & BS4 emission standards in India.
-Most current models of Ashok Leyland come with H-series engines.
-Japan entered into a Mutual Cooperation Agreement (MCA) on 27 November 2017 renewing their cooperative agreement that had started in 1986.
-According to the agreement Ashok Leyland will use Hino's engine technology for its Euro 6 development and will support in the development of Hino's engine parts purchasing in India for global operation.